Pacific man killed in fiery crash in Eureka; officer hurt trying to rescue him

 The driver of the truck, a 38-year-old man from Ballwin, was also wearing a seat belt and suffered minor injuries.

 Eureka police said both vehicles caught fire in the collision.
 Firefighters with the Eureka Fire Protection District rushed to the crash site, in the 18700 block of Old Highway 66.
-After Officer Tinkham was hurt in his rescue attempts, he was taken to a hospital.
-Police said he was treated for minor injuries and released.
+After Officer Tinkham was hurt in his rescue attempts, he was taken to a hospital, treated for minor injuries and released.

 Shake off your afternoon slump with the oft-shared and offbeat news of the day, hand-brewed by our online news editor, Mandy St. Amand.